weixian-zhang/GCC-CWHD/README.md

 Currently, function supports the following:
   * "General" resource types (all non App Service types): get their health status from [Azure Resource Health](https://learn.microsoft.com/en-us/azure/service-health/resource-health-overview) via [Resource Health Rest API](https://learn.microsoft.com/en-us/rest/api/resourcehealth/availability-statuses?view=rest-resourcehealth-2022-10-01).

   * App Service: in the case of App Service, function performs [log query](https://devblogs.microsoft.com/azure-sdk/announcing-the-new-azure-monitor-query-client-libraries/) from Log Analytics AppAvailabilityResults table to get the latest Standard Test result.
-Reason for not getting health status from Resource Health API is that when an App Service is stopped, Resource Health still shows "Available" as this is behaviour is by design.
+Reason for not getting health status from Resource Health API is that when an App Service is stopped, Resource Health still shows "Available", this is behaviour is by design.
 Requirement is to show "Unavailable" when an App Service is stopped.

-  * VM (future enhancement): VM health status signal from [Resource Health](https://learn.microsoft.com/en-us/azure/service-health/resource-health-overview) can be further influenced by addition metrics like CPU and Memory when these metrics exceeds configured threshold.
+  * VM (future enhancement): VM health status from [Resource Health](https://learn.microsoft.com/en-us/azure/service-health/resource-health-overview) can be further influenced by addition metrics like CPU and Memory when these metrics exceeds configured threshold.
+    (This design can possible allow other resource types' health statuses to also be influenced by metrics and even addition log queries)

 <img width="486" alt="image" src="https://github.com/weixian-zhang/GCC-CWHD/assets/43234101/11aee8f4-2c0b-42cc-8e75-547c8576a642">